 Best All-Around Camping Sleeping Bag

-A top-of-the-line model from a top-of-the-line brand, Rab’s Mythic 600 is 2020’s best all-around sleeping bag.
-Its warmth-to-weight ratio is unmatched, weighing in at just 23 oz. with a temperature rating of -16°C (3F).
+A top-of-the-line model from a top-of-the-line brand, Rab’s Neutrino 400 is 2021’s best all-around sleeping bag.
+Its warmth-to-weight ratio is unmatched, weighing in at just over 1.5lbs with a temperature rating of -7°C (44.6F).

-The Mythic is insulated with 900-fill down and features a hydrophobic, Pertex outer shell.
-The baffles prevent the down from migrating and clumping, while the angled footbox and minimal zipper save weight.
-Adjustable drawstrings around the hood and feet effectively trap body heat.
-As a four-season bag, it’s designed to keep you warm in a wide array of conditions.
+The Neutrino is insulated with 800 fill power, RDS-certified European Goose Down and features a hydrophobic, Pertex Quantum outer shell.
+The baffles prevent the down from migrating and clumping, while the angled footbox saves weight.
+The hood and collar are both adjustable to effectively trap body heat.
+As a three-season camping sleeping bag, it’s designed to keep you comfortable in a wide array of conditions.

-While you can rest assured that you’re investing in a top-notch bag, it does come with a steeper price tag.
-If you opt for the Mythic 600, be prepared to spend a bit more.
-That said, you’ll appreciate every ounce of downy goodness while dozing under the starry sky.
+Though you can rest assured that you’re investing in a top-notch bag, it does come with a steeper price tag.
+That said, you’ll appreciate every ounce of downy goodness while dozing under the starry sky, especially for alpine adventures.

 If you’re traveling abroad or hitting the trail for extended stretches, then Mountain Hardwear’s Lamina sleeping bag may be right for you.
 The model is named after Mountain Hardwear’s patented Lamina construction, which increases warmth retention while minimizing cold spots.